naw7az/ipl_dashboard/README.md

 1. **Pandas and Numpy**.

-   - To maipulate the given data and created a new dataframe with all the information needed specifically for the project.
+   - To maipulate the given data and create a new dataframe with all the information needed specifically for the project.

 2. **Node.js**